 A Morgan & Morgan veterans’ benefits attorney can help you file an appeal, as those appeals can be incredibly frustrating to endure by yourself.
 This appeal can include:

-- Review by the Local VA Office: Your attorney may file a Notice of Disagreement with the VA regional office if your claim has been denied by your VA office.
+- Review by the Local VA Office: Your attorney may file a Notice of Disagreement with the VA regional office if your claim has been denied.
 The Notice of Disagreement must be submitted within one year of the date that your VA office mailed its original decision denying your claim.

-- Notice of Disagreement: After your VA office receives the Notice of Disagreement, it will create a Statement of the Case.
-The Statement of the Case is a detailed explanation of the evidence, laws, and regulations that were used by the VA in deciding your claim and the evidence contained in the Statement of the Case.
+- Notice of Disagreement: After your VA office receives the Notice of Disagreement, it will create a Statement of the Case., which is a detailed explanation of the evidence, laws, and regulations that were used by the VA in deciding your claim.

-Within this appeals process, we can build a case that proves that your disability is, in fact, due to your service.
-This can be a difficult thing to prove, as many service-related disabilities don’t become apparent until years after returning home.
-In cases like these, we may work with medical experts that can help us establish a clear connection between your disability and your service.
+Within this appeals process, we can build a case that proves your disability is, in fact, due to your service.
+This can be difficult to establish, as many service-related disabilities don’t become apparent until years after returning home.
+In cases like these, we may work with medical experts who can help us establish a clear connection between your disability and your service.

-In addition to the general support we can lend, we also know how time sensitive these cases can be.
-Your attorney can prepare your appeal in compliance with all VA rules and regulations so that it moves as quickly as possible.
+In addition to the general support we can lend, we know how time-sensitive these cases can be.
+Your attorney can prepare your appeal in compliance with all VA rules and regulations so it moves as quickly as possible.

 Contact Morgan & Morgan Today

 Veterans deserve the chance to live a good life after everything they’ve given to this country.
 If you or a loved one is dealing with a VA claim, we may be able to help.
-Please complete our free case review form to learn how a veterans’ benefits attorney can help you qualify for benefits.
+Please complete our free case review form to learn how a veterans’ benefits attorney can help you qualify.